 The DNS of your domain has not been changed yet

 If you’re not seeing your Servebolt site live working under your domain, and you are seeing your Servebolt working under your temporary development domain by Servebolt, then you most likely haven’t updated the A and WWW record of your domain to the Servebolt IP address.
-You can find this IP address both in the email confirmation when you created the domain as well in the settings of your site in the Servebolt Admin Panel.
+You can find this IP address both in the email confirmation when you created the Bolt as well in the settings of your site in the Servebolt Admin Panel.

 Your domain is not pointing to the correct IP address